rana-rishith/rana-rishith/README.md

-                     ** Open to research, technical internships, AI engineering roles, and collaborations in deep learning and multimodal AI. **
+    ** Open to research, technical internships, AI engineering roles and collaborations in deep learning and multimodal AI. **